hshehjue/Big_Data_Analysis/US_Federal_Election/README.md

    * **Objective**
      - Final Project of the DNSC6212 - Data Management for Analytics
    * **Description**
-     - By exploring every bulk data ranging from 2016 to 2020 provided by FEC website, find proper answers to the questions discussed in an interview with a sponsor ([Dr. Ali Obaidi](https://www.coursicle.com/gwu/professors/Ali+Obaidi/)).
+     - By exploring the given five bulk data sets corresponding to 2016 and 2020 provided by FEC website, find proper answers to the questions discussed in an interview with a sponsor ([Dr. Ali Obaidi](https://www.coursicle.com/gwu/professors/Ali+Obaidi/)).
      - **Questions:**
        - 1. Did transaction amount influence the final results of the ballots in the swing states in the 2020 presidential election?
        - 2. Compared with the Contribution Received from Party Committees and other Political Committees for Candidates and their Party, what can you conclude?